UCF vs. Kent State: Odds, spread, over/under - August 31

 UCF vs. Kent State Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup listed at multiple sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup across individual sportsbooks.

 |Favorite